 - Creating effective questions for iClickers and online quizzes

 - Establishing a professional electronic online identity

 Full day workshops developed & implemented:

-Kentucky Food Retail Safety Conference, invited speaker on wild mushroom safety.
-Frankfurt, KY (2016)
+- Kentucky Food Retail Safety Conference, invited speaker on wild mushroom safety.
+Frankfort, KY (2016)

 Mohd Zainudin, N. A. I., Condon, B. J., De Bruyne, L., Poucke, C. V., Bi, Q., Li, W., et al. (2015).
 Virulence, host selective toxin production, and development of three Cochliobolus phytopathogens lacking the Sfp-type 4′-phosphopantetheinyl transferase Ppt1.
 MPMI (digital preprint). doi:10.1094/MPMI-03-15-0068-R

 Santana, M. F., Silva, J. C. F., Mizubuti, E. S. G., Araújo, E. F., Condon, B. J., Turgeon, B. G., & Queiroz, M. V. (2014).
 Characterization and potential evolutionary impact of transposable elements in the genome of Cochliobolus heterostrophus.
 BMC Genomics, 15(1), 536. doi:10.1186/1471-2164-15-536